cmeeren/Faqt/README.md

 i.e., just an inversion of the corresponding positive assertion.
 In this light, anything that fails the positive assertion (including `null`) should pass the negative assertion.

+The only exceptions are for assertions that check equality, such as `Be` or `BeSameAs`.
+Here, `null` is considered equal to `null` (which is consistent with the default F# implementations of structural and reference equality).
+This also extends to `SequenceEqual` and `HaveSameItemsAs`, which will pass if both sequences are `null`.

 ### Why not FluentAssertions?

 FluentAssertions is a fantastic library, and very much the inspiration for Faqt.
 Unfortunately, its API design causes